AnemoneLabs/nymphemeral/docs/source/install/mixmaster-whonix.rst

 ==================
-Although we highly recommend following the instructions on :ref:`mixmaster` to compile the large-key version of `Mixmaster`_, you can use the one that comes installed with `Whonix`_, which is bit outdated.
+Although we highly recommend following the instructions on :ref:`mixmaster` to compile the large-key version of `Mixmaster`_, you can use the one that comes installed with `Whonix`_, which is a bit outdated.

 You should know that compiling *Mixmaster* (i.e., following